-- 9.5 Applicants must complete a Standard Application form and provide relevant supporting documents.
+9.5 Applicants must complete a Standard Application form and provide relevant supporting documents.
 This is to ensure objective assessment of all grant applications.
-The Council will not award any grant to an organisation whose application has not been formally assessed. - 9.6 All grant applications will be assessed using pre-selected assessment criteria.
+The Council will not award any grant to an organisation whose application has not been formally assessed.

+- 9.6 All grant applications will be assessed using pre-selected assessment criteria.
 The details of the assessment criteria will be made available to all applicants before they apply for funding.
-The assessment criteria will be chosen as relevant for the funding opportunity, but as a minimum will include: - Clear outline of how the purposes for which the grant is made available will be met; - The outcome(s) that the proposal will achieve; - The structure and delivery plan that will support the achievement of the stated outcomes: - The clarity of the proposal's financial outline; - The organisation's ability to successfully manage finance, evidenced by submission of accounts, bank statements and cash flow forecasts as appropriate; - The approach to health and safety, duty of care, and other appropriate best practice requirements including safeguarding of

-- children and vulnerable adults, and the organisation's ability to successfully manage these on the project; - The sustainability of work after the period of grant aid. - 9.7 All assessment criteria will be based on meeting need within the community.
+The assessment criteria will be chosen as relevant for the funding opportunity, but as a minimum will include: - Clear outline of how the purposes for which the grant is made available will be met; - The outcome(s) that the proposal will achieve; - The structure and delivery plan that will support the achievement of the stated outcomes; - The clarity of the proposal's financial outline; - The organisation's ability to successfully manage finance, evidenced by submission of accounts, bank statements and cash flow forecasts as appropriate; - The approach to health and safety, duty of care, and other appropriate best practice requirements, and the organisation's ability to successfully manage these on the project; - The sustainability of work after the period of grant aid. - 9.7 All assessment criteria will be based on meeting need within the community.
 There will be no pre-determined demographic allocation of funds.
-Some funding opportunities may be restricted to a particular delivery area, e.g. to a specific ward, but only where this is to address a specific identified need. - 9.8 If two applications have the same score and it is required to determine which is approved the following will be taken into account: - Score on Section 3 (8); - Town wide bids will be favoured: - Longer term projects will be favoured to one-off events. - 9.9 Full cost recovery is the process of sharing an organisation's core costs proportionately between its projects and areas of work.
+Some funding opportunities may be restricted to a particular delivery area, e.g. to a specific ward, but only where this is to address a specific identified need. - 9.8 Full cost recovery is the process of sharing an organisation's core costs proportionately between its projects and areas of work.
 The Council supports the principle of full cost recovery for all grants over £5,000.
-However, applicants must provide clear explanations and justification for all calculations related to full cost recovery, which will be judged on a case by case basis. - 9.10 All grant applications will be assessed by the Council's Grants Panel.
+However, applicants must provide clear explanations and justification for all calculations related to full cost recovery, which will be judged on a case by case basis. - 9.9 All grant applications will be assessed by the Council's Grants Panel.
 The Grants Panel will consist of a minimum of five elected Members, with a minimum of three Members required to make decisions regarding grant awards.
-Conflicts of interest will be recorded, and members with a conflict of interest for a particular grant round will not participate in the assessment of any application in that grant round. - 9.11 The Grants Panel will receive appropriate training in grant assessment, and will be supported by at least one officer with appropriate knowledge and expertise in the area for which the grant is being offered. - 9.12 The Grants Panel will report its recommended decisions on grant applications to the Council's Executive Committee for approval. - 9.13 Unsuccessful applicants will be offered feedback on the strengths and weaknesses of their application. - 9.14 Appeals against the process used to award a grant will be dealt with using Redditch Borough Council's complaints procedure.
+Conflicts of interest will be recorded, and members with a conflict of interest for a particular grant round will not participate in the assessment of any application in that grant round. - 9.10 The Grants Panel will receive appropriate training in grant assessment, and will be supported by at least one officer with appropriate knowledge and expertise in the area for which the grant is being offered. - 9.11 The Grants Panel will report its recommended decisions on grant applications to the Council's Executive Committee for approval.

+- 9.12 Unsuccessful applicants will be offered feedback on the strengths and weaknesses of their application. - 9.13 Appeals against the process used to award a grant will be dealt with using Redditch Borough Council's complaints procedure.
 The Head of Community Services will handle the initial complaint.
 There is no right of appeal as to the decision itself.